BrianLipscombe/SkyViewMRI/README.md

 ## Features

-* Responsive on all device sizes, although sized in Google Chrome Developer Tools mainly using iPhone X and desktop browser views.
+* Responsive on all device sizes.
 * Interactive elements: Bootstrap carousel, buttons, and form.

 ## Technologies Used